Don’t Choose Your Own Mortifications; Accept the Opportunities for Interior Mortification That God Sends You

 In Addition to Accepting Interior Mortifications, Accept the Exterior Mortifications God Sends

-Even before picking up that flagellum, God gives us plenty of physical mortifications that God already sends us, as Fr Gabriel of St Mary Magdalen, O.C.D, says in Divine Intimacy.
+Even before picking up that flagellum, God gives us plenty of physical mortifications that God already sent us, as Fr Gabriel of St Mary Magdalen, O.C.D, says in Divine Intimacy.

 “The true spirit of mortification embraces, in the first place, all the occasions for physical or moral suffering permitted by divine Providence.
 The sufferings attendant on illness or fatigue; the efforts required by the performance of our duties or by a life of intense labor; the privations imposed by the state of poverty – all are excellent physical penances.